Zarak-Shah-ji/Gesture-AI/README.md

 ## Future Enhancements

-We are committed to further developing Gesture-AI and exploring additional features:
+Committed to further developing Gesture-AI and exploring additional features:

 - Improving accuracy and robustness of gesture detection and classification.
 - Integrating automatic text editors for smoother translation and communication.